Efficient Online ML API Selection for Multi-Label Classification Tasks: Experimental Details

 The other datasets, CONLL~\cite{Dataset_CONLL_2003}, ZHNER~\cite{ZHNER_dataset_github} and GMB~\cite{Dataset_GMB_2013}, are used for \textit{NER} task.
 CONLL contains English sentences from newspapers, and texts from GMB are also English and from a wider range of sources.
 On the other hand, ZHNER is a Chinese text dataset.
-In this paper, we focus on three common types of entities, \textit{person},\textit{location}, and \textit{organization}.
+We consider four common types of entities: organization, person, and location.
+In this paper, we focus on three common types of entities that all datasets contain: \textit{persons},\textit{locations}, and \textit{organizations}.
 Each sentence from those datasets is extracted as a data point, and the associated label set is simply all entities in this sentence.
+An entity is considered correctly extracted if and only if it is labeled as an entity and its entity type is correct.

 \paragraph{GitHub model cost} We evaluate the inference time of all GitHub models on an Amazon EC2 p2.x instance, which is \$0.90 per hour.
 For multi-label image classification, the GitHub model \cite{SSD_MIC_github} takes 6s to classify each image, resulting in an equivalent cost of \$0.0015 per image.
 For the named entity task, the GitHub model \cite{Spacy_github} can extract the entities from a sentence in 0.015s, leading to \$ 0.00000375 per sentence.
 The GitHub model \cite{PaddleOCR_github} with the mobile version 3.0 text detector and recognizer requires 1.5 on average to extract text from an image, causing a cost of \$ 0.000375 per image.
+Compared to the commercial APIs, this cost is much cheaper.

 \paragraph{Case study on COCO} Now we provide more details about the case study on the multi-label image classification dataset, COCO.

 There are in total 123,287 images containing labels from 80 different categories in COCO.
 Figure \ref{fig:SFAME:COCOLabelDist} gives the label distribution.
 First note that the label distribution is quite skewed. overall, the label person is the most frequent: more than 50\% of the images contain the person label.
 Among others, car, chair, and dining tables are also quite common labels in this dataset with more than 10\% occurrence.
 On the other hand, there are also quite some rare labels.
 For example, half driver and toaster appear in less than 1\% of the images.
 Such imbalance between different labels imposes a high data and computational complexity to directly apply previous approach that learns a decision rule per label, and thus verifies the necessity of the proposed framework, \systemnamesecond{}.